paperless-ngx/paperless-ngx/README.md

 [Paperless](https://github.com/the-paperless-project/paperless) is an application by Daniel Quinn and others that indexes your scanned documents and allows you to easily search for documents and store metadata alongside your documents.

 Paperless-ng is a fork of the original project, adding a new interface and many other changes under the hood.
-For a detailed list of changes, see below.
+For a detailed list of changes, have a look at the changelog in the documentation.

 This project is still in development and some things may not work as expected.